 Those living in Wales should investigate the Nest scheme which offers free home energy improvements to people who are struggling with their bills.

-To be eligible, you must own your house or privately rent it (as opposed to being in social housing), and it must be demonstrably inefficient and costly to heat.
-You must also receive a means-tested benefit, or suffer from a chronic respiratory, circulatory, or mental health condition.
+To be eligible, you must own your house or privately rent it (as opposed to being in social housing).
+You must receive a means tested benefit or live in a low income household.
+You home should also have an EPC rating of E or less, or D or less when you or your family has an eligible health condition.

 Funding schemes in Scotland for heat pumps